xframes-project/xframes-website/src/pages/technologies-used.md

 #### Reactive Extensions

 Reactive Extensions (Rx) in F# provide a declarative approach to handling asynchronous and event-based programming through observables.
 This enables efficient tracking of prop and children changes, ensuring dynamic UI updates in response to state changes.
 By integrating Rx into XFrames, a clean, reactive flow is maintained, enhancing scalability and responsiveness while simplifying state management.

+### Kotlin

+#### Jetpack Compose Runtime

+The Compose Runtime is a key component of Jetpack Compose, enabling a reactive, declarative UI framework for Kotlin.
+It manages UI state and recomposition efficiently, allowing for responsive and dynamic UI updates.
+In the context of XFrames, integrating the Compose Runtime with Kotlin ensures that the UI reacts seamlessly to changes in state and structure, maintaining a clean, efficient flow while simplifying the development of modern, scalable applications.